-Despite the futuristic, sci-fi sounding name, cybercrime is a real problem that is making its mark on the criminal justice system.
-Reliance on personal devices and constant connectivity has left people more exposed and vulnerable to cybercrimes than ever.
+Despite the futuristic, sci-fi sounding name, cybercrime is a real problem that is making its mark on the criminal justice system, but very little is known about Canadian cybersecurity laws.
+Reliance on personal devices and constant connectivity have left people more exposed and vulnerable to cybercrimes than ever.

 The frequency, along with the potentially complex and anonymous nature of these crimes leaves authorities in a difficult spot to deal with them.
 As technology evolves, these challenges only become more difficult.

 Virtual currency, for instance, increases anonymity, making it difficult to trace who is involved in the commission of offences.
 At the same time, evolving police tools, like stingray phone trackers, impede upon the rights of private citizens.
-While tools become more advanced, law enforcement must find ways to adapt to the challenges of cybercrime.
+While tools become more advanced, law enforcement must find ways to adapt to the challenges of cybercrime and cybersecurity laws.